Shadow53/MindustryAutoPausePlugin/README.md

-# AdminPlugin
+# AutoPausePlugin

-Enable admin commands through the mindustry client
+Automatically pause the game when the last player quits